BASIN-3D/basin3d/docs/concepts.rst

     :align: center

 **Feature Types**
-    Data often characterize physical entities.
+    Data often characterizes physical entities.
 In Earth Science monitoring features can be categories of *feature types* such as basins, watersheds, and points.

     BASIN-3D is currently bundled with feature types for hydrological earth science data (See xxx to get a list of these feature types).
 However, the design allows for the definition of other domain specific feature types.